NYUAD-Core-Bioinformatics/MIMI/_sources/workflow.rst.txt

     C23H38N7O17P3S  Acetyl-CoA
     C34H32FeN4O4    Heme

-The following command adds custom IDs to the TSV file by combining a timestamp with row numbers.
-It reads from customDB.tsv and writes to customDBwithID.tsv, both located in the data/processed directory.
+The following command reads from `customDB.tsv`, adds custom IDs to the TSV file by combining a timestamp with row numbers, and writes to `customDBwithID.tsv`, both located in the data/processed directory.

 .. code-block:: text